- AMMC - Autorité Marocaine du Marché des Capitaux

 - MASI - Moroccan All Shares Index

-- The main benchmark equity index of the Bourse de Casablanca, covering all listed companies weighted by free-float market capitalisation.
-Calculated in real time using a Laspeyres formula.
-Launched in 1993 with a base of 1,000 points.
-The standard reference for Moroccan equity market performance.
+- The main benchmark equity index of the Bourse de Casablanca, covering listed companies weighted by free-float market capitalisation.
+It is the standard reference for Moroccan equity market performance.

 - MASI20